SCIFIHISTORY.NET

 Picture

-On this day in 1992, the fabled Doctor Mordrid enjoyed its U.S. home video release.
-Written and directed by Charles Band, the SciFi/Fantasy starred Jeffrey Combs and Yvette Nipar, and here's the premise listed on IMDB.com:
+On this day in 1992 (in the U.S.), the fabled Doctor Mordrid enjoyed its home video release.
+Written and directed by Charles Band, the SciFi/Fantasy starred Jeffrey Combs, Jay Acovone, Yvette Nipar, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "An unspeakable evil has come into our dimension and wants to rule over Earth, and only a mysterious sorceror known as Doctor Mordrid can stop him."